 This part is always the most tedious as you have to add in some code before you can copy paste to your *.tps file.
 To make it a bit easier you can create a simple tool in Excel that will make this go a lot faster.
 You’re welcome to download my version by clicking here or you can simply create your own, it’s not rocket science.

 STEP 4: Connect to your data source and start building your viz

 Now that you have completed all the data prep, you simply connect to the data source in Tableau and you’re good to go.
-You’ll see it’s really very simple, but should you get stuck feel free to use the comment section below to leave your questions and comments.
+You’ll see it’s really very simple.
+Should you get stuck, feel free to use the comment section below to leave your questions and comments.